Philosophy

 • Graduate diploma - Disciplinary graduate diplomas provide an opportunity to acquire additional academic credentials at the graduate level without committing to a full master’s program.
 These programs allow students to expand on their knowledge of a particular discipline and may also be used for professional development within their careers.

-• MA – The MA program in Philosophy has a strong emphasis on writing.
-The program is designed so that it may be completed in one academic year (three semesters) of full-time study.
+• MA – The MA program in Philosophy is thesis-based and is designed so that it may be completed in one academic year (three semesters) of full-time study.
 The program can also be taken part time, in which case completion is longer.

 • PhD – The PhD program consists of courses, a comprehensive exam, and a thesis.
 Proficiency in a second language is required.
 The program can be completed in four years of full-time study.